 Pilgrim's Way to Santiago through Asturias.
-Coastal and Primitive Connection.
+Coastal and Original connection.

 It is not surprising that the other two great Ways that disputed the supremacy of the Original Way, soon developed branches that connected them with the original pilgrimage route.

 These relics are kept inside an oak box, the so-called Holy Ark, which had arrived in Oviedo/Uviéu in the ninth century after a long journey that began in Jerusalem, around the year 614, and concluded in the domains of Alfonso II after passing through Cartagena, Seville, Toledo and El Monsacro.
 Many years later, in 1075, when Alfonso VI visited the old Asturian capital, its mystery was revealed.

 Starting point of the connection between the Coastal Way and the Original Way (Villaviciosa).

 An entourage accompanied the monarch which, according to legend, included El Cid and which, taking advantage of his presence in the ancient court, held a solemn ceremony during which the Ark was left open and its contents were exhibited for all Christianity.

 According to sources of the time, they found bones of various saints and remains of the shroud of Jesus there -now known as the Holy Shroud-, thorns of his crown, a sandal of Saint Peter, milk of the Virgin...
 A whole set of wonders that reinforced the reputation of Oviedo/Uviéu, which had declined by losing its status as a royal seat.
 This treasures made Oviedo/Uviéu recover the preferences of those pilgrims who considered leaving the comfort of their homes to go to the tomb of St. James.